vxlang/vxlang-page/README.md

   - Changed to a new packer.
   - The cores are now attached and detached differently than before.
   - Like other commercial packers, compression can be turned off via --disable-packer or the project file(json), but the core will always be attached.
-- `1.3.0.1`
-  - Fixed a bug in the 32-bit code virtualization conversion process.
-  - Added a new packing type, which is different from the existing packer and only allows you to activate cores.
-It is enabled in test mode in this version..
-  - Fixed to be able to compile to specific sections in the Virtualizer's linker.

 ## TODO
 - `Task`